planetarypraxis/smartforests/docs/3_Managing page privacy.md

 # Managing page privacy

-Both directories (Logbooks, Stories, Radio Page and Contributors) and invidual pages can be set to private or public
+Both directories (Logbooks, Stories, Radio Page and Contributors) and individual pages can be set to private or public

 ## Directories